bautista225/full-stack-open/README.md

 - [bloglist](/part4/bloglist/): Development of a backend application of list of blogs, that allows users to save information about interesting blogs found on internet.
 For each listed blog: author, title, url and quantity of positive votes will be saved.

 ### Part 5 - Testing React apps

+In this part the unit tests are applied to the React frontend.
+User authentication and authorization module is also developed and implemented on the frontend to allow user login on the app.

 ### Part 6 - Advanced state management
 ### Part 7 - React router, custom hooks, styling app with CSS and webpack
 ### Part 8 - GraphQL